 Generally speaking, most higher education institutions have not really tackled the issue of the growing skills gap between what is being taught in academia versus what many employers in the “real world” are seeking.

-Boot camps such as General Assembly, Hack Reactor, and Dev Academy have recently sprung up to meet the demand from employers seeking students who have an increasingly rare skill set.
-Rather than students spending time on their own brushing up on their skills through books, one-off classes, or one-off coaching, these boot camps have given a more focused, collaborative, rigorous, and supportive environment in order to foster a more refined knowledge of the skill looking to be developed.
+Employers are seeking students who have an increasingly rare skill set.
+Boot camps such as General Assembly, Hack Reactor, and Dev Academy have recently sprung up to meet this demand.
+Students were spending time on their own brushing up on their skills through books, one-off classes, or one-off coaching.
+Now these boot camps have given a more focused, collaborative, rigorous, and supportive environment in order to foster a more refined knowledge of the skill looking to be developed.

 If you’re attending business school because you want to develop your analytical capabilities, then you should attend a bootcamp.
 Data science, data visualization, marketing analytic, and the like are all hot fields.
 There’s big data, artificial intelligence and machine learning!
 People who understand these fields and have the skills to understand and interpret the huge amounts of data being generated are going to be in demand for the next 20 plus years.
 The fastest way to a role in one of these exciting new fields is through bootcamps.